moding-il/bizdoc.core/getting-started.md

 If you're installing production environment, you can skip this step.

-Add the extensions for C#, SQL Server and Angular.
+For development, open Visual Studio Code and add the extensions for C#, SQL Server and Angular.

 5. Install [Angular cli](https://angular.io/cli).

-From command line, run this line:
+From command line, run the following line:

 ```bash
 npm install -g @angular/cli